Stephen A. Douglas: Nomination

-In the weeks leading up to second Democratic convention, a group of former Whigs and Know Nothings formed the Constitutional Union Party and nominated John Bell for president.
-Bell campaigned on a simple platform that emphasized unionism and sought to minimize the role of slavery, but he received little support outside of the South.
-The 1860 Republican National Convention passed over the initial front-runner, William Seward, and nominated Douglas' old opponent, Abraham Lincoln.
-The Democratic convention reconvened in Baltimore on June 18, and most Southern delegates once again bolted the convention.
-The rump Democratic convention nominated Douglas by an overwhelming margin.
-The party initially offered the vice presidential nomination to Benjamin Fitzpatrick, but after Fitzpatrick declined, Herschel Vespasian Johnson of Georgia agreed to serve as Douglas' running mate.
-Meanwhile, the Southern Democrats held their own convention in Baltimore and nominated Vice President John C. Breckinridge for president.
-Breckinridge himself did not openly support secession, but he received the support of Fire-Eaters such as Jefferson Davis.
+In the weeks leading up to the second Democratic convention, a group of former Whigs and Know Nothings formed the Constitutional Union Party and nominated John Bell for president.
+Bell campaigned on a simple platform that emphasized unionism, but received little support outside the South.
+In May, the 1860 Republican National Convention nominated Lincoln.
+The Democratic convention reconvened on June 18, and most Southern delegates once again bolted.
+The rump convention then nominated Douglas by an overwhelming margin.
+The party initially offered the vice presidential nomination to Benjamin Fitzpatrick, but after Fitzpatrick declined, Herschel Vespasian Johnson of Georgia accepted.
+Meanwhile, Southern Democrats held their own Baltimore convention and nominated Vice President John C. Breckinridge for president.
+Breckinridge did not openly support secession, but received the support of Fire-Eaters such as Jefferson Davis.
 Douglas rejected efforts to cooperate with Breckinridge, arguing that "any compromise with the secessionists would ... give every Northern state to Lincoln."
 The 1860 election essentially became two contests, with Breckinridge and Bell contesting the South and Lincoln and Douglas competing for the North.

 General election

 Douglas was defeated by Abraham Lincoln in the 1860 presidential election, although the second largest popular vote winner behind Lincoln, he won electoral votes from just two states.

-Douglas broke with the precedent that presidential candidates did not campaign, and he gave speeches across the Northeastern United States after he won the nomination.
+Douglas broke with the precedent that presidential candidates did not openly campaign, and gave speeches across the Northeastern United States.
 Sensing an opportunity in the Upper South, he also campaigned in Virginia and North Carolina before campaigning in the crucial swing states of Pennsylvania, Ohio, and Indiana.
 While many Republicans did not take the talk of secession seriously, Douglas warned that some Southern leaders would seek immediate secession after the election.
 At Raleigh, North Carolina, he said "I am in favor of executing in good faith every clause and provision of the Constitution and protecting every right under it—and then hanging every man who takes up arms against it!"
 His campaign treasurer, August Belmont, struggled to raise funds for a candidacy that many regarded as a lost cause.
 Few newspapers endorsed Douglas, with the major exception being James Gordon Bennett Sr.'s New York Herald.

 [James Buchanan] remarked to him [Douglas] that it was very perilous for a public man to put himself in opposition to his party—and that he must take the liberty of reminding him of the fate of Rives and Tallmadge, who rebelled against the policy of Gen. Jackson.
 "Permit me, Mr. President," Douglas replied, "permit me to remind you that General Jackson is dead."